MCNLin/JS30-arrayCardio1/README.md

 ### Array Cardio 1
 ----
-In this challenge, I was given some test datasets and over some popular Array Methods using the data~
+In this challenge, I was given some test datasets and utilised popular Array Methods using the data provided~

 ----
 ### What I learned/refresher: